SaschaWebDev/react-gatsby-hooks/learnings.md

 ## Sections

-- Top level have a Wrapper html element which is full width of the screen and has `position: relative`.
+- top level have a Wrapper html element which is full width of the screen and has `position: relative`.
 It is responsible for the background and can have floating backgrounds.
-- Within the Wrapper ist a ContentWrapper that is centered to the screen and has some padding to the left and right
+- within the Wrapper ist a ContentWrapper that is centered to the screen and has some padding to the left and right
-- Keep in mind that sections also have margins on the y axis between each other but they don't add up.
+- keep in mind that sections also have margins on the y axis between each other but they don't add up.
 Making an upper section marginBottom 200px and the lower section marginTop 200px results in the margin still being 200px.
 Padding in contrast will add up on each other.

 ![](designcodeweb/public/images/learnings/sections-structure.PNG)

--
+## CSS Grid

+- using `display: grid; gap: 30px;` is superior to using margins since it will work responsive on many display sizes -